 Time synchronization in sensor networks is a challenging task due to some non-determinism in the network dynamics such as physical channel access time and operation system overhead (e.g., system calls).
 All network time synchronization methods rely on some kind of message exchanges between nodes.
 Thus, secure time synchronization is more challenging.
-Additionally, resource constraints and lack of efficient kev management in sensor networks make it more difficult.
+Additionally, resource constraints and lack of efficient key management in sensor networks make it more difficult.
 In this paper we consider secure time synchronization for heterogeneous sensor networks (HSNs), as several researches show HSNs have greater performance over homogeneous WSNs.
-In a recently proposed time synchronization scheme for HSN [1], High-end nodes (H-nodes) and Low-end nodes (L-nodes) need to preload a number of keys.
-Some existing time synchronization schemes for HSNs, such as the Reference-Broadcast Synchronization (RBS) scheme [2], the Timing-sync Protocol for Sensor Networks (TPSN) [3], and the Flooding Time Synchronization Protocol Tarik TALEB
+In a recently proposed time synchronization scheme for HSN [1], High-end nodes (Hnodes) and Low-end nodes (L-nodes) need to pre-load a number of keys.
+Some existing time synchronization schemes for HSNs, such as the Reference-Broadcast Synchronization (RBS) scheme [2], the Timing-sync Protocol for Sensor Networks (TPSN) [3], and the Flooding Time Synchronization Protocol (FTSP) [4] are also available.
+But none of these protocols [2-4] was designed with security in mind.